CraftAndCode/digital-input/README.md

 ```

 ## Step 10
-All tasks completed!
-Now you know how to use Micro:bit pins to read electric signal.
+All the tasks have been completed!
+Now you know how to use Micro:bit pins to read electrical signals.